richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/makefille-tuto01.md

     $ make libevent.a

-Now, let's try my Makefile to show you the power of Make !
+Now, let's try my Makefile to show you the power of Make!

 Retrieve the source then install all packages: